When the Dead Speak: How AI Gave a Murder Victim a Voice in Court

 The Courtroom’s Reaction

-Some were moved to tears.
+Some were moved to tears, some were disturbed.

-The prosecution called it “hauntingly human.”
+The defense called it “emotionally manipulative”, while the prosecution called it “hauntingly human.”

-Because for a few minutes, the dead had the last word.
+But no one walked away unchanged, because for a few minutes, the dead had the last word.

 (This article reflects on how we perceive time, and how sudden losses, like Christopher’s, can shatter that perception.
 AI may help fill gaps, but it can never return the time that was stolen.)